What is an invoice and how do I raise one? A guide to getting paid

-Running a company can be full of exciting business activities; from growing your business with fun marketing ideas to finding new members to join your team.
+Running a business can be full of exciting activities, from growing your client base with fun marketing ideas to finding new members to join your team.

 But one not-so-glamorous side of working for yourself means you’re responsible for administration duties, including invoicing.

 In this guide, you’ll find out exactly what an invoice is and why you need them.
 We’ll also show you a bullet-proof invoicing process to raise them and make sure you get paid on time.